 - eLearning can improve team member engagement by up to 18%.

 - A survey in 2018 found that 90% of corporate businesses offered eLearning opportunities to their employees.

-- When AstraZeneca, an international pharmaceutical company, needed to teach 500 sales employees about a new release, and 95% of their learners completed all available eLearning training modules.
+- When AstraZeneca, an international pharmaceutical company, needed to teach 500 sales employees about a new release, 95% of their learners completed all available eLearning training modules.

 - Another company that experienced amazing team member engagement was Hendrick Automotive Group.
 It is one of the largest privately owned automotive dealerships in the US and decided to replace its old-fashioned LMS with an engagement-focused platform.
-As a result, the organization saw more than 750,000 visits on the LMS (learning management system) in the space of just eight months.
+As a result, the organization saw more than 750,000 visits to the LMS (learning management system) in the space of just eight months.